pszufe/OSMgetPOI.jl/readme.md

 ## Remarks
 This research was funded in whole or in part by [National Science Centre,  Poland][2021/41/B/HS4/03349].
 For the software’s  documentation for the purpose of Open Access, the author has applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.

-This Julia package is created by:
-- Marcin Zurek, Master student @SGH Warsaw School of Economics (github.com/mkloe)
+This Julia package is created by: Marcin Zurek, Master student @SGH Warsaw School of Economics (github.com/mkloe) under supervision of [Przemysław Szufel](https://szufel.pl).
-- Przemyslaw Szufel, Assistant Professor @SGH Warsaw School of Economics (github.com/pszufe)